RonaldZav/network-monitor-connector/README.md

 2. Install it to `/opt/network-monitor-connector`.
 3. Set up a Systemd service (`network-monitor`) to keep it running in the background.

-**Note:** Ensure you have created a Release on GitHub and uploaded the compiled binary named `network-monitor-connector`.

 ## Configuration

 The configuration file is located at: